sean-mw/crypto-arbitrage/README.md

 python main.py
 ```
 ### Modifying Config.json
-Other than key and secret, the config.json file has four modifiable variables: live_trading, holding_currencies, holding_balance, blacklist.
+Other than key and secret, the config.json file has five modifiable variables: live_trading, holding_currencies, holding_balance, transaction_fee, blacklist.
 #### Live Trading (WARNING: Expect to lose money)
 By default this is set to false.
 Change it to true to if you wish to trade with real money.
 Ensure you are holding enough of each holding currency before doing so.